 Highly qualified Mason anthropology majors may apply to the accelerated master’s degree program.
 If accepted, students will be able to earn both a BA and an MA in anthropology after satisfactory completion of 144 credits, sometimes within 5 years.
 Students with both a BA and MA have a competitive advantage when applying to PhD programs in anthropology.

 While undergraduate students, accelerated master’s students complete two graduate courses (chosen from ANTH 535, ANTH 536, and ANTH 650) as indicated on their Accelerated Master’s Program Application with a minimum grade of 3.00 in each course.
-They must maintain a minimum GPA of 3.00 in all coursework and in coursework applied to their major.
+Once admitted to the accelerated master's pathway, students must maintain a minimum cumulative GPA of 3.25 in all course work.
 On completion and conferral of the undergraduate degree in the semester indicated in the application, they submit the Bachelor’s/Accelerated Master’s Transition Form and are admitted to graduate status.

 As graduate students, accelerated master’s students have an advanced standing.
 They must meet all master’s degree requirements except for the two courses (6 credits) they completed as undergraduates.
 Students must begin their master’s program the semester immediately following conferral of the undergraduate degree.